 When you’re relaxed, you’ll sleep better.
-One study on hot stone massage therapy found that people Journal of Research in Medical Sciences “Impact of hot stone massage therapy on sleep quality in patients on maintenance hemodialysis: A randomized controlled trial” View Source after the treatment.
+One study on hot stone massage therapy found that people experienced better sleep quality Journal of Research in Medical Sciences “Impact of hot stone massage therapy on sleep quality in patients on maintenance hemodialysis: A randomized controlled trial” View Source after the treatment.

 The same applies when you’re pregnant.
-Massage is UT Southwestern Medical Center “Is Massage Safe During Pregnancy?”
-View Source , but hot stone or deep tissue massages may dislodge existing blood clots which are more CDC “Pregnant?
+Massage is generally safe when you’re expecting UT Southwestern Medical Center “Is Massage Safe During Pregnancy?”
+View Source , but hot stone or deep tissue massages may dislodge existing blood clots which are more common in pregnant people CDC “Pregnant?
 Don't Overlook Blood Clots” View Source .

 As always, if you’re unsure about a treatment, discuss it with your healthcare provider.

 How Much Does a Hot Stone Massage Cost?